mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 * **Pay per piece**
   * Writer earns a fixed price for each assignment they complete, regardless of word count or hours invested.

-My philosophy is that I want to attract talented people and pay them for their time.
+My strategy is to attract talented people and pay them for their time.
 It's my responsibility to use their time most efficiently, so I always choose to pay per hour.
-I know people

 Other hiring guides discourage clients from paying people per hour because it's "too expensive."
 This is plainly illogical.
 If you want work of a particular quality, it costs the same amount regardless of how you structure the pay.
 You're not going to trick a writer into producing the same quality work for lower costs.